arushi315/vertx_cluster_test/README.md

 Log statement on node 172.16.85.175,
 "Received on host:: 172.16.85.175 ---> Hello from host:: 172.16.85.177"

-4. Now suspend network one of the nodes.
+4. Now suspend network on one of the nodes.

-We suspend network on node 172.16.85.175.
+Suspend network on node 172.16.85.175.

 Expected behavior on node 172.16.85.177: